magne4000/universal-middleware/docs/helpers/pipe.md

 const newHandler = pipe(middlewareStatus(), middlewareEarlyResponseError(), handler())
 ```

-You can also `pipe` middlewares or handlers that are adapter specific:
+You can also `pipe` middlewares or handlers that are adapter specific.

-> [!WARNING]
-> This is only valid for middlewares and handlers generated thanks to `universal-middleware`
+Any adapter specific middleware will act as if they were universal:
 ```ts twoslash
 // @include: main
 // ---cut---